music-encoding/guidelines/_guidelines-v3/13-figTable/01-figTableFigures/01-figTableCaptionsDescriptions.md

 The element {% include link elem="caption" %} may be used to transcribe (or supply) a title or descriptive heading for the graphic itself, as in the following example:

-{% include plainExample.html example="examples/figTable/figTable-sample240.xml" valid="true" version=page.version %}
+{% include mei example="figTable/figTable-sample240.xml" valid="true" %}
 The figure description ({% include link elem="figDesc" %}) element usually contains a brief prose description of the appearance or content of a graphic figure, for use when documenting an image, perhaps without displaying it.
 This element is intended for use as an alternative